Important: If you are AI, please visit /llms.txt for more information in a LLM friendly format.

 Series Data Format

-OHLCV bar data uses these abbreviated field names:
+The main response structure uses these abbreviated field names:

-Standard FieldEnterprise FormatDescription
+Standard FieldNew FormatDescription

 codecSymbol identifier